voytekresearch/smith_ect/README.md

 # smith_ect

-`Smith_2022_ECT` project repository: investigating the roles of aperiodic activity and slow oscillations in electroconvulsive therapy (ECT) as a treatment for Major Depressive Disorder (MDD)
+`smith_ect` project repository: investigating the roles of aperiodic activity and slow oscillations in electroconvulsive therapy (ECT) as a treatment for Major Depressive Disorder (MDD)

 [![Paper]()]